Fatal1ty/mashumaro/README.md

 to the return value of `_serialize` method as well.
 The latter is needed for correct serialization.

+> [!IMPORTANT]\
-The importance of explicit passing `use_annotations=True` when defining a class is that otherwise implicit using annotations might break compatibility with old code that wasn't aware of this feature.
-It will be enabled by default in the future major release.
+> The importance of explicit passing `use_annotations=True` when defining a
+> class is that otherwise implicit using annotations might break compatibility
+> with old code that wasn't aware of this feature.
+It will be enabled by
+> default in the future major release.

 #### User-defined generic types